ualbertalib/cwrc_preservation/README.md

 - CWRC API endpoint: https://github.com/cwrc/islandora_bagit_extension

+- If forward proxy in use then set `http_proxy` environment variable (see FAQ for details)

+  - e.g., http_proxy='http://server.proxy:port' cwrc_preserver.rb -d --config=config.file

 - Configuration file - use [secrets_example.yml](secrets_example.yml) as a starting point and the `-C --config PATH` to specify the config file to utilize.

 ```